Quantum Mechanics in Terms of Realism

-In the Copenhagen interpretation the Stern-Gerlach experiment is called a measurement of the initial $z$ component of the spin of the atomic electron.$^{(154,155)}$ In our interpretation this is different.
-Consider an atomic electron that is initially described by a wave function that is a product of a spatial and a spin function.
-Such a wavepacket never has a definite position, but it always has a definite spin component, in the sense that the wave function can always be written as a spin-up eigenfunction of the spin-component operator $s_{z^\prime }$, with {\it some} axis $z^\prime $, which of course need not coincide with the axis $z$ of the Stern-Gerlach apparatus.
+In the Copenhagen interpretation the Stern-Gerlach experiment is called a meas\-urement of the initial $z$ component of the spin of the atomic electron \cite{Mer}, \cite[p.~593]{Bohm51} In the present interpretation this is different.
+Consider an atomic electron which is initially described by a wave function that is a product of a spatial and a spin function.
+Such a wavepacket never has a definite pointlike position, but it always has a definite spin component, in the sense that the wave function can always be written as a spin-up eigenfunction of the spin-component operator $s_{z^\prime }$, with \emph{some} axis $z^\prime $, which of course need not coincide with the axis $z$ of the Stern-Gerlach apparatus.
 This is connected with the fact that the group SU(2) is locally isomorphic to O(3).
 We may call the direction of the axis $z^\prime $ the spin direction of the electron before it entered the apparatus.
-Now, in our interpretation the Stern-Gerlach apparatus forces the electron packet to become an eigenpacket of the operator $s_{z}$, where $z$ is the $z$ axis of the apparatus.
-In other words, the Stern-Gerlach apparatus turns the spin of the electron either up or down with respect to the appa ratus axis $z$ whatever the electron's initial spin direction $z^\prime $.
-Because of total angular momentum conservation, the angular momentum of the apparatus is thereby also changed.
-This has been verified experimentally in the case of photon polarization apparatuses, which in principle function like Stern- Gerlach apparatuses.$^{(156)}$

-In our realistic interpretation no observation is necessary to turn the electron packet into a pure spin-up or spin-down eigenpacket.
-Rather this occurs in some physical process independently of whether or not it is observed.
-Where this process occurs we do not know (see Sec.~4.6).
-In any case we call the Stern-Gerlach {\it magnet} plus any additional material that might be necessary for the reduction to occur a Stern-Gerlach {\it apparatus}. \topinsert 10 true cm \hrule Figure 2.
-Galton pin board.